 Lost Retirement Accounts: A Huge Problem in the United States

-By the end of this year, there will be nearly 25 million “unclaimed” 401(k) accounts in the United States, according to a recent report.
+By the end of 2021, there may have been nearly 25 million “unclaimed” 401(k) accounts in the United States, according to a recent report.
 So it’s a safe assumption that millions of Americans have forgotten or lost track of their 401(k) retirement money.

 Capitalize, a company that provides retirement account services, published “The True Cost of Forgotten 401(k) Accounts” in June 2021.
-It says that Americans will have forgotten almost $1.35 trillion in 401(k) assets by the end of 2021.
+It projected that Americans would have forgotten almost $1.35 trillion in 401(k) assets by the end of 2021.
 That’s about 20% of the total assets currently in 401(k) plans, Capitalize says.

 The report also says Americans have left billions of dollars from pension plans unclaimed.
 Among the reasons that people lose these accounts include: